-Dress Code Expectations and Follow up
+Dress Code

 The Ma'ayanot dress code reflects halakhic considerations and a commitment to an environment that appropriately supports religious and academic growth.
 Since no code can be all-encompassing, students are expected to abide by the letter as well as the spirit of these guidelines.